garland3/DAQ-logging-UI-for-phidget-temperature/README.md

 * Click 'Save Data' to save the data to a csv file.
     * The csv file has three columns (Timestamp, delta T (delta Time) and temperature).
     * The delta T is the difference in time from when you clicked "Start Recording" until the measurements was made.
 The units are seconds.
     * If you view the csv file in Microsft Excel, then the Timestamp will not show correct.
-If you open the .csv file in a text editor (like notepad), then youc an see the whole time stamp information.
+If you open the .csv file in a text editor (like notepad), then you can see the whole time stamp information.
-    * The update interval is 500 ms by default.
+    * The update interval is 0.20 Hz (5 s) by default.
 Depending on your computer, a slightly delay may cause the update-interval to be slightly larger.
 You can see this when you compare the time-stamps.
 * Click 'Clear Data' to clear any recorded data.
 ## Development
 This app was developed with